“I read the news today, oh boy” — The Beatles

 The Beatles song ‘A Day In The Life’, taken from Sgt.
 Pepper’s Lonely Hearts Club Band, was once dramatically banned by the BBC following its release in 1967 in controversial circumstances.
-The decision showed that the corporation was run by an iron fist and, even if you were the biggest band in the world, if your music was deemed offensive then it would not be given air time.
+The decision showed that the corporation was run with an iron fist and, even if you were the biggest band in the world, if your music was deemed offensive then it would not be given air time.
+It was a stark contrast to the previous loosening of collars during the sixties explosion.

-This particular period of time arrived during The Fab Four’s well-documented LSD period, a time which seeped into their foray into the psychedelic world for Sgt.
+Still, it felt strange to see The Beatles being banned by the establishment.
+This particular moment arrived during The Fab Four’s well-documented LSD period, a time which seeped into their foray into the psychedelic world for Sgt.
 Pepper’s Lonely Hearts Club Band which was a dramatic move considering their whiter than white image.
 It was a moment that captured the band at the peak of their hedonism.

 “We have listened to it over and over again with great care,” continued Gillard, “And we cannot avoid coming to the conclusion that the words ‘I’d love to turn you on,’ followed by that mounting montage of sound, could have a rather sinister meaning.”